New Haven Food Policy Council

 Working with numerous community organizations to make it possible for more people in New Haven to grow their own food.
 This includes community gardens and farms as well as backyard and school gardens.

-Working with partners to organize a Food Summit and community food events for October 2012 in connection with the Big Food exhibit at the Peabody Museum and National Food Day.
+Working with partners to organize community food events in connection with National Food Day in October.

 Youth Coalition Building